Syrian Arab Armed Forces (Ba'athist Syria): Syrian civil war (2011–2024)

-Fall of the al-Assad regime and insurgency
+Fall of the Assad regime and insurgency

 In December 2024, the Syrian Arab Army, alongside the Syrian Arab Republic itself, collapsed as the Assad regime fell.
 Some of the remaining SAA forces crossed into Iraq, others removed their uniforms before the rebels could arrive in Damascus, the last remaining territory controlled by the SAR.
 Retired U.S. General Wesley Clark said that a video showing the SAA forces evacuating to Iraq showed the "demoralization and collapse of an army", and that the forces knew they would lose, with the rebels taking Damascus and Assad's whereabouts unknown.
 He compared it to the fall of Kabul in 2021, where the U.S.-backed Afghan Armed Forces collapsed, and that when faced with certain defeat, armies simply "melt away".

 On 22 December 2024, Ahmed al-Sharaa said that the new Syrian government would announce the new structure of the Syrian military within days.
 On 24 December 2024, it was announced that the leaders of the different Syrian rebel forces would disband their forces and merge them under the defence ministry.

 On 26 December 2024, the "former forces of deposed leader Bashar al-Assad" killed 14 HTS fighters following the capture of Mohammad Kanjo Hassan.
 This has led to the Western Syria clashes against the new Syrian government.
 And the Syrian Arab Armed forces have been disbanded as of December 2024 after the fall of the Assad regime.

 A Syrian soldier aims a Type 56 assault rifle from his position in a foxhole during Operation Desert Shield.
 The soldier is wearing a Soviet-made Model ShMS nuclear-biological-chemical warfare mask.